mrbjarksen/peulbot/README.md

-# peul-notify-discord-bot
+# peulbot

-A discord bot that notifies whenever someone (from a given pool of users) solves a problem.
+A discord bot for tracking progress in Project Euler amongst a group of friends/rivals.